-For the AutoGCPs detection algorithm to be successful, the following requirements have to be met.
+For the AutoGCPs detection algorithm to be successful, the following requirements regarding the images and the GCPs have to be met.

-- Image quality has to be good (blurry images, low contrast make the algorithm fail).
+- Image quality has to be good (blurry or low contrast images make the algorithm fail).

 - Images have to be taken nadir.
 Oblique images are not supported.